phuravongpech/Jim-App/README.md

 ## Additional Notes

+You can easily get free api key from [Rapid API (ExerciseDB)](https://rapidapi.com/justin-WFnsXH_t6/api/exercisedb) for new registraion, but for your convenience, you can also contact our telegram (@rivath) to get the api key from us.

 For any troubleshooting or additional configuration, refer to the project's documentation or reach out to the development team.